Master-Kiwi/RubiksCube/src/info.md

 all main are intended to run and do their specific action
 * main_bruteforce: is searching for a solution by brute-force attack on the cube in single processing, test of the bruteforce method and the iterator
 * main_bruteforce_multiproc: is searching for a solution by brute-force attack on the cube, using multprocessing to utilize new multicore CPU
+* main_classic_solver.py: simple solver to be controlled manually
+* main_torch_crossentropy.py: pytorch trial

 main are identified by filename starting with "main_" all other are submodules each submodule has a main() method that can be used to test for their specific methods

+there is subfolder "gym" - containing openAI gym environment, to be included as a python package pip_install_package.bat will install the python package using pip you only need to do this once

 # Requirements